Belarus to host Ukraine-Russia talks

 The West says the rebels probably shot the plane down by mistake and accuses Russia of arming them.
 Moscow denies this.

-(Reporting by Andrei Makhovsky, Natalia Zinets in Kiev, Aleksandar Vasovic in Donetsk and Thomas Grove in Moscow, Editing by Gabriela Baczynska, Timothy Heritage and Elizabeth Piper)
+(Reporting by Andrei Makhovsky, Natalia Zinets and Aleksandar Vasovic, Editing by Gabriela Baczynska and Timothy Heritage)